ClemenPine/luaworld/README.md

 # LuaWorld

-LuaWorld is a keyboard layout analyzer I've been working on, written in Lua

 ## Installation
+Note that this analyzer has not been tested on windows.
+It may work, it may not.

 ### Compiler
 LuaWorld uses Lua 5.1.
-I recommend using the [JIT compiler](http://luajit.org/install.html) for Lua, but you can also use the official [lua compiler](https://lua.org/download.html).
+I'd recommend using the [JIT compiler](http://luajit.org/install.html) for Lua, but you can also use the official [lua compiler](https://lua.org/download.html).

 ### Luarocks
 You'll need to install the following packages using [luarocks](https://github.com/luarocks/luarocks):